-In the School of Mathematics and Physics, we conduct research and education which integrates mathematics, physics, and computational science, and aims to cultivate highly motivated scientists who can contribute to the further development of these disciplines, pass their knowledge on to the next generation, and be actively involved in various areas through logical thinking and creativity nurtured by mathematics, physics and computational science.
+In the School of Mathematics and Physics, we conduct research and education that integrates mathematics, applied mathematics, computational science, and physics.
+Our aim is to cultivate highly motivated scientists who will contribute to the further development of these disciplines, pass their knowledge on to the next generation, and be actively involved in various areas through logical thinking and creativity nurtured by mathematics, applied mathematics, computational science, and physics.

-The School of Mathematics and Physics offers three courses: Mathematics, Physics and Computational Science.
-Course in Computational Science provides two education rograms, Computational Mathematics and Computational Experiments, which are relatively close to mathematics and physics, respectively.
-Students devote their first year to the basic coursework that forms the foundation of studies in the three disciplines.
-This gives them the opportunity to consider which of the three they would like to pursue as they enter their second year.
-There is no fixed quota limiting the number of students in each course.
-Coursework from the second year onwards emphasizes specialized education specific to each course, but since there are many lessons that also form part of other courses, students can learn three broad disciplines deeply and widely, and interact with students in the other courses.
+The School of Mathematics and Physics offers two basic programs (from the second year)—Mathematics and Physics—and four advanced programs (from the third year)— Mathematics, Applied Mathematics, Computational Science, and Physics.
+There is no fixed quota limiting the number of students in each program.
+Advanced program work from the third year on emphasizes specialized education specific to each program, but, since many lessons also form part of other programs, students can learn four broad disciplines deeply and widely and interact with students in other programs.
 Fourth-year students participate in small research groups to concentrate on individual research.
-Students are not limited to research within their course; they are free to choose any research group in the School of Mathematics and Physics that they feel will facilitate their investigation into the specific topic they wish to pursue.
+Students are not limited to research within their programs; they are free to choose any research group in the School of Mathematics and Physics they feel will facilitate their investigation into the specific topic they wish to pursue.

 Curricula and support systems for teacher certification

-By earning credits for specified subjects related to teaching in addition to the required credits, students will be able to obtain a certificate to become junior and senior high school teachers.
-All students of our school are eligible for a Class 1 junior high school teaching certificate (mathematics/science) and a senior high school teaching certificate (mathematics/science/information) regardless of their course.
+By earning credits for specified subjects related to teaching, in addition to the required credits, students can obtain a certificate to become a junior or senior high school teacher.
+All students in our school are eligible for a Class 1 junior high school teaching certificate (mathematics/science) and a senior high school teaching certificate (mathematics/science/information), regardless of the course.

 A wide variety of career paths

-The students’ knowledge of basic science opens up many different career paths after graduation; possible careers include production engineer, IT engineer, junior or senior high-school teacher, publisher, and researcher.
+Students’ knowledge of basic science opens up many different career paths after graduation: possible careers include production engineer, IT engineer, junior or senior high school teacher, publisher, and researcher.

 Our Principles and Goals

-We foster the skills required to investigate the fundamental questions about our universe using the knowledge gained from mathematics, physics and computational science, and to master scientific creativity and way of thinking.
+We foster the skills required to investigate fundamental questions about our universe, using knowledge gained from mathematics, physics, applied mathematics, and computational science and to master scientific creativity and ways of thinking.

-In the School of Mathematics and Physics, we conduct research and education in the three disciplines of mathematics, physics, and computational science organized in a comprehensive manner, and aim to train specialists that can contribute to the further development of these disciplines, pass on their knowledge to the next generation, and be actively involved in various areas thanks to their knowledge of mathematics, physics and computational science.
+In the School of Mathematics and Physics, we conduct research and education in the four disciplines of mathematics, applied mathematics, computational science, and physics, organized in a comprehensive manner, and aim to train specialists who will contribute to the further development of these disciplines, pass on their knowledge to the next generation, and be actively involved in various areas, thanks to their knowledge of these four disciplines.